operator-framework/olm-docs/content/en/docs/Getting started/_index.md

 subscriptions.operators.coreos.com            2019-10-21T18:15:27Z
 ```

-And then inspecting the deployments of OLM and it's related componenents:
+And then inspecting the deployments of OLM and it's related components:

 ```bash
 $ kubectl get deploy -n olm